angular/angular/aio/content/guide/component-styles.md

 </div>

-The CLI creates an empty styles file for you by default and references that file in the component's generated `styleUrls`.
+When you use the Angular CLI command [`ng generate component`](cli/generate) without the `--inline-style` flag, it creates an empty styles file for you and references that file in the component's generated `styleUrls`.

 <code-example language="sh" class="code-shell">
 ng generate component hero-app